 - The Head of the Asylum Service is able to take a positive decision with regard to refugee status on the basis of already available evidence; or

-Where simultaneous applications by a large number of third-country nationals or stateless persons make it impossible in practice for the determining authority to conduct timely interviews on the substance of each application by the Asylum Service, the Refugee Law allows the Ministerial Council to issue an order, published in the Gazette, providing that experts of another Member State who have been appointed by the EUAA or other related organisations are to be temporarily involved in conducting such interviews.[32]
+According to the law where simultaneous applications by a large number of third-country nationals or stateless persons make it impossible in practice for the determining authority to conduct timely interviews on the substance of each application by the Asylum Service, the Refugee Law allows the Ministerial Council to issue an order, published in the Gazette, providing that experts of another Member State who have been appointed by the EUAA or other related organisations are to be temporarily involved in conducting such interviews.[35]
 In such cases, the concerned personnel shall, in advance, receive the relevant training and shall have acquired general knowledge of problems which could adversely affect an applicant’s ability to be interviewed, such as indications that the applicant may have been tortured in the past.

-This provision was triggered in 2017, enabling then EASO experts to conduct in-merit interviews between May 2017 and January 2018.[33]
-EASO presence has continued ever since.[34]
-The presence of EASO examiners initially sped up the examination of applications but due to the increasing number of applications it has not impacted the backlog (see Regular Procedure: General).
+This provision was triggered in 2017, enabling then EASO experts to conduct in-merit interviews between May 2017 and January 2018.[36]
+EASO presence has continued ever since.[37]
+The presence of EASO examiners initially sped up the examination of applications but due to the increasing number of applications it had not impacted the backlog significantly (see Regular Procedure: General).
 In 2020, the IPAC identified a time period where there was no Ministerial Decree in force authorising EASO to conduct interviews in the asylum procedures.
 As a result, the Court determined that all such decisions must be cancelled and re-examined.
-This resulted in the Asylum Service cancelling all negative decisions and informing asylum seekers that their applications would be re-examined and their status as asylum seekers had been reinstated.
-Positive decisions were not cancelled.[35]
+This resulted in the Asylum Service cancelling all negative decisions and informing asylum applicants that their applications would be re-examined and their status as asylum applicants had been reinstated.
+Positive decisions were not cancelled.[38]

 Quality of interview